ricardovsilva/resume/README.md

 # Professional Experience:

-**2015 – Present – G&P:** Analyst Programmer
+**2015 – Present – G&P:** Analyst Programmer </br>

-**Mainly Activities:** Analysis, architecture and development of web systems for São Paulo’s State Government.
+**Main Activities:** Analysis, architecture and development of web systems for São Paulo’s State Government.

-**2014 – 2015 – Sistemas Seguros:** Analyst Programmer
+**2014 – 2015 – Sistemas Seguros:** Analyst Programmer </br>

-**Mainly Activities:** Analysis, arquitecture and maintenance of online brokerage system modules.
+**Main Activities:** Analysis, arquitecture and maintenance of online brokerage system modules.

-**2012 - 2014 – Valid S.A.:** Smartcard System Analyst
+**2012 - 2014 – Valid S.A.:** Smartcard System Analyst </br>

-**Mainly Activities:** Analysis, architecture and development of management of banking (ST and Toshiba) and transport (NXP and Infineon Mifare) environments - personalization DLLs, personalization template loading, insertion of keys in HSM, quality control software.
+**Main Activities:** Analysis, architecture and development of management of banking (ST and Toshiba) and transport (NXP and Infineon Mifare) environments - personalization DLLs, personalization template loading, insertion of keys in HSM, quality control software.
 Also development of applications to read and write My-d-Move NFC tags (Infineon) and PKI .

-**2012 - 2012 – Vip-Systems:** Jr Programmer
+**2012 - 2012 – Vip-Systems:** Jr Programmer </br>

-Mainly Activities: Development of modules and reports for sells program (developed in Visual Fox Pro 9 with MySQL).
+**Mainly Activities:** Development of modules and reports for sells program (developed in Visual Fox Pro 9 with MySQL).
 Development of views and procedures to centralize all business rules in database.
 Development of interactive applications to stores and events (information and welcome totens) developed in Java and C# and with Kinect and RFID integration.

-#Community Projects:
+# Community Projects:

 - I have github open source codes repository that can be accessed in [https://github.com/ricardovsilva](https://github.com/ricardovsilva)